AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-data-google.md

 [^1]: [!DNL Excel] converts large numbers to scientific notation (such as 2.12E+09 for 2115585666) when it opens the file.
 To view digits in the standard notation, select any cell in the column and click inside the formula bar.

 ## Fields required to create, edit, or delete each account component {#bulksheet-fields-per-component-google}

+The following sections include the fields relevant to specific account entities.

+For a description of each data field, see "[All available data fields](#bulksheet-fields-all-google)."

 >[!NOTE]
 >